 What causes duplicate content?

-There are so many things that may cause the duplicating of content.
+There are so many things that may cause the duplicating of content, and you must learn more about it.
 Generally, it is a technical reason behind it.
 Normally none of us would put the same content on multiple pages when there is no difference in the content.
 The case of putting the copy pasted content also seems to have the negligible possibility.
 So we left with the possibility of technical reasons only.
 However there may be numerous such technical reason, the main reason being that the developer doesn’t give it a consideration.
 The developer doesn’t think like a browser.
 If you ask the developer for the posts on different locations like: